mohawk2/data-transform/README.md

 The argument must be a string-value.
 The return value will be the object/hash without that key.

+### `<`

+The operand value must be of type object/hash or array.
+The argument must be a JSON pointer.
+The return value will be the value, but having had the JSON pointer applied.

 ## Available system variables

 ### `$K`